+c.
 There is no formally arranged practice session on the Friday evening before the regatta though individual crews may make their own arrangements with the Water Sports Centre.

-There are no training sessions before racing commences.
+d.
+There are not training sessions before each day's racing commences.

-Crews using the River Trent for training during the day do so entirely at their own risk and must make their own safety arrangements.
-They must ensure their boat is licensed to be on the river and they must read the circulation pattern for the River Trent.
+e.
+Crews using the River Trent for training during the race weekend do so entirely at their own risk and must make their own safety arrangements.
+They must ensure their boat is licensed to be on the River and they must read the circulation pattern for the River Trent.